 Resubmissions and Revisions

-If a candidate proposes by the end of the Spring semester of the candidate’s third year, and the proposal is not approved by the provisional committee, the provisional committee will decide whether revisions are required or a new proposal and associated proposal defense is required.
+If a candidate proposes by the end of the spring semester of the candidate’s third year, and the proposal is not approved by the provisional committee, the provisional committee will decide whether revisions are required or a new proposal and associated proposal defense is required.
 If revisions are required, then the student must submit a revised version of the proposal by the following July 1.
 The provisional committee must decide whether to approve the proposal by August 1.
 If the provisional committee does not approve the revision, the student must leave the program.
-If a new proposal and associated defense are required, the student must defend the new proposal by November 1 of the candidate’s 4th year, following the general guidelines for proposal submission.
-The student can change the provisional committee and field of research for his/her second presentation in the Fall semester.
+If a new proposal and associated defense are required, the candidate must defend the new proposal by November 1 of the candidate’s 4th year, following the general guidelines for proposal submission.
+The candidate can change the provisional committee and field of research for his/her second presentation in the fall semester.

 The final form of the dissertation should follow an accepted style.
 (See, e.g., Kate L. Turabian, A Manual for Writers, Chicago, IL: University of Chicago Press, fourth ed., 1973.)
 Physical requirements, such as weight of paper, are specified by the Graduate School, along with such matters as the size of margins.